After working in TV, film and theatre in Cologne in her native Germany,

 a new TV series for Dreamworks Awesomeness TV Chat.Like.Love.,

 Syfy's Hot Set design competition show, Yahoo!
 Screen series Ultimate Proposal,

 the award-winning film King Eternal, Collector’s Café hosted by Larry King,

 three TV spots featuring pop idol Beyoncé, and other TV commercials.

 Kim entered the world of gaming by art directing 2016’s Call of Duty

 Kim's set design for La bohème was featured in Opera San Jose's 2016-17 season.

-Kim's latest assignment has transported her to the land of the rising sun,
+Kim's latest assignment transported her to the land of the rising sun,

-where she is working with Universal Studios Japan in Osaka.
+where she has been working with Universal Studios Japan through April 2018.